Capsicum chinense

 Capsicum chinense, commonly known as a "habanero-type pepper", is a species of chili pepper native to the Americas.
-C. chinense varieties are well known for their unique flavors and many have exceptional heat.
-The hottest peppers in the world are members of this species, with Scoville Heat Unit scores of over 2 million.
-Some taxonomists consider them to be part of the species C. annuum, and they are a member of the C. annuum complex; however, C. chinense and C. annuum pepper plants can sometimes be distinguished by the number of flowers or fruit per node – two to five for C. chinense and one for C. annuum – though this method is not always correct.
+C. chinense varieties are well known for their unique flavors and, in many cases, exceptional heat.
+The hottest peppers in the world are members of this species, with a Scoville heat unit score of 2.69 million measured in the C. chinense cultivar Pepper X in 2023.

+Some taxonomists consider C. chinense to be within the species C. annuum, and they are a member of the C. annuum complex; however, C. chinense and C. annuum pepper plants can sometimes be distinguished by the number of flowers or fruit per node – two to five for C. chinense and one for C. annuum – though this method is not always accurate.
 The two species can also hybridize and generate inter-specific hybrids.
-It is believed that C. frutescens is the ancestor to the C. chinense species.
+C. frutescens may be the ancestor to the C. chinense species.

 Taxonomy

 The scientific species name C. chinense or C. sinensis ("Chinese capsicum") is a misnomer.
 All Capsicum species originated in the New World.
-Nikolaus Joseph von Jacquin (1727–1817), a Dutch botanist, erroneously named the species in 1776, because he believed they originated in China due to their prevalence in Chinese cuisine after their introduction by European explorers.
+Nikolaus Joseph von Jacquin (1727–1817), a Dutch botanist, erroneously named the species in 1776, because he believed it originated in China due to their prevalence in Chinese cuisine; it however was later found to be introduced into China by earlier European explorers during the Ming dynasty.